grimmerk/switchv/README.md

 ## issues/todos

-1. after click one window item, show VSCode, first time "cmd+option+i" trigger does not effect and always need the second time.
+1. [fixed] after click one window item, show VSCode, first time "cmd+option+i" trigger does not effect and always need the second time.

 2. [fixed] after using ctrl+w to close XWin, the window object will be destroyed and can not be used anymore (will throw exception)